kale-stew/all-talks/content/2018/improved-js-with-ts/README.md

+---
-# How TypeScript Made Me a Better JS Developer
+title: 'How TypeScript Made Me a Better JS Developer'

-These are the slides from my talk at the [FormidaDenver Open House](https://formidable-denver.eventbrite.com) on October 25th, 2018.
+category: 'typescript'
+---

 In this talk, I cover the various ways working on a TypeScript React application has improved my skills as a JavaScript developer overall.